Miami University, History Department

 Visiting Assistant Professor, History of Early North America

 |Location:||Ohio, United States|

 |Position:||Visiting Assistant Professor|

-Screening of applications begins April 15, 2015, and will continue until the position is filled.
+Review of applications will begin on May 4, 2015, and will continue until the position is filled.

 Miami University, an equal opportunity/affirmative action employer with smoke- and tobacco-free campuses, is committed to a multicultural environment and strongly encourages applications from minorities, females, veterans and individuals with disabilities.
 Miami’s Annual Security and Fire Safety Report with information on campus crime, fires, and safety may be found at: http://www.MiamiOH.edu/campussafety/annual-report/index.html Hard copy available upon request.
 Employment will require a criminal background check according to University guidelines.